quoterbox/google_play_reviews/README.md

 ## How it works:

 1. Copy and past you app link from Google Play like an arg with list type in `gprscrapper.run(["YOUR_OWN_APP_LINK", "YOUR_OWN_APP_LINK"])` method.
-2. Copy and past XPATH from browser(**Right-click on a page element -> Copy -> Copy full Xpath**).
+2. Copy and past XPATH from browser (**Right-click on a page element -> Copy -> Copy full Xpath**).
-3. When script has been finished you can extract reviews from instance of GPRScrapper object with method `gprscrapper.get_reviews()`
+3. When script is finished, you can extract reviews from instance of GPRScrapper object with method `gprscrapper.get_reviews()`
 4. For example, you can save reviews into CSV file.

 ### Example to set up GPRScrapper object:

-You can use the browser window or not with this option for Selenium driver:
+You can use either the browser window or not with this option for Selenium driver:
 `chrome_options.headless = True`

     google_play_review_scrapper = GPRScrapper(